Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 - Master-community infrastructure (parks, schools, retail) consistently arrives within 12 months of residential handover.

-- Payment-plan rigidity – 10/40/50 only on most new launches; no post-handover financing.
+- Payment-plan structure is tight – 10/40/50 only on most new launches; limited post-handover financing.

 2. Sobha Realty – best for the build-quality long-hold

-Best for: the long-hold buyer who cares about joinery, plumbing, and tile substrate over resale velocity · Price band: AED 2,200–4,500/sqft · On-time delivery (last 12): 11/12 · Service-charge trajectory: stable, +4% cumulative · Verdict: Buy
+Best for: the long-hold buyer who cares about joinery, plumbing, and tile substrate over resale velocity · Price band: AED 2,200–4,500/sqft · On-time delivery (last 12): 11/12 · Service-charge trajectory: stable, +4% cumulative · Best fit: Lead recommendation

 Sobha is what you buy when you intend to keep the unit for ten years and want it to look new in year eight.
 Their "backward integration" claim – that they manufacture their own joinery, doors, kitchens, marble – is largely real.
 I walked the Sobha One show apartment at Sobha Hartland in February 2026 and the finishes are tighter than anything Emaar does at the same price point.
 Skirting joints align.
 Door frames are dead level.
 The kitchen drawer runners are soft-close as standard, not as upgrade.